StackVista/stackstate-docs/develop/developer-guides/monitors/monitor-stj-file-format.md

 ### status

-A monitor with a `ENABLED` status will be automatically executed and it's results will be persisted.
-A `DISABLED` monitor is still available for a `dry-run` in order to inspect it's results and execution (helpful for debuggin a monitor).
-When creating for the very first time a monitor, if the `status` field is not present on the payload then the monitor starts in a `DISABLED` status.
-When updating a monitor if the `status` is not specified then the monitor will keep it's own `status`.
+A monitor with an `ENABLED` status will be automatically executed and its results will be persisted.
+A `DISABLED` monitor is still available for a `dry-run` in order to inspect its results and execution (helpful for debugging a monitor).
+When a monitor is initially created it will start with a `DISABLED` status, unless the `status` field is present in the payload.
+When a monitor is updated, it will keep its own `status`, unless the `status` is specified.
+If the `status` field is included in the payload, the monitor will assume the specified `status`.

 {% hint style="info" %}
-When a monitor is disabled, all health states associated with the monitor will be removed and they will no longer be visible in the StackState UI.
-Disabling a monitor is quite useful to debug and fix execution errors without having it producing any health states or errors yet as a disabled monitor can still be used to do a `dry-run`
+When a monitor is disabled, all health states associated with the monitor will be removed, and they will no longer be visible in the StackState UI.
+Disabling a monitor is quite useful to debug and fix execution errors without having the monitor produce health states or errors.
+A disabled monitor can still be used to do a `dry-run`.
 {% endhint %}

 ### intervalSeconds